rmx/blog.rmx.im/_posts/2013-06-09-weekly-retrospect.md

 ---

-While testing/playing the new content with 3 players was enormously fun, we noticed some shortcomings that needed our attention this week:
+While testing/playing the new content with 3 players was enormously fun, we noticed some shortcomings that needed our attention in the last two weeks:

-* target selection was rather painful: picking does not working as well as we would have hoped and cycling through all targets can be agonizingly slow,
+* target selection was rather painful: picking does not work as well as we would have hoped and cycling through all targets can be agonizingly slow,
 * threat management is still not behaving completely to our liking,
-* we noticed a recurring and large consumption of resources when playing encounters most likely entailed by the particle system.
+* we noticed a recurring and large consumption of resources when playing encounters (most likely entailed by the particle system).

 Besides introducing a "smart" target cycler (cone in front of the player) to address the picking problem, we introduced a new label to mark world objects